feeleen/RoslynCodeCleaner/README.md

 ## Should I use it?

-If you have big legacy solutions with lot of a projects and tons of classes - then this tool may help you to remove unused classes.
-At least you may try it.
+If you have large legacy solutions with a lot of projects and tons of classes — this tool can help you remove unused ones.
+Give it a try!

 ## ⚠️ Warning